champsupertramp/Ajaxify-Ultimatemember-Search-Form/README.md

-# Ultimatemember: Live Ajax Search Directory Plugin
+# WordPress Ultimate Member: Live Ajax Search Directory Plugin
-Enables member directory to search with ajax
+This plugin enables member directory to search members via Ajax.
+This also works on top of a gravity content field.

 ###Installation